Functions, IIFE, and pass-by-value

 • There is a clear distinction between a function definition and a function call.

-5. Performs some computation, i.e. the body of the function.
+5. Performs some computation (the body of the function)

-6. At some point, the function returns, i.e. terminates its own execution and returns to execution contexts of the caller.
+6. At some point, the function returns to the execution context of the caller.

 Pass-by-value v/s pass-by-reference